 These dystonias affect ≥ 2 contiguous body parts.

 Meige syndrome (blepharospasm plus oromandibular dystonia) consists of involuntary blinking, jaw grinding, and grimacing, usually beginning during late adulthood.
 It must be distinguished from the buccal-lingual-facial chorea of tardive dyskinesia and tardive dystonia (a variant of tardive dyskinesia).

 Botulinum toxin weakens excessive muscular contractions through chemodenervation, but it does not alter the abnormal brain circuitry that causes dystonia.
 Toxin injection is most effective for blepharospasm and torticollis but can be very effective for most other forms of focal dystonia.
 Dosage varies greatly.
-Treatments must be repeated every 3 to 4 mo because the toxin's duration of activity is limited.
-However, in a few cases, when the toxin is repeatedly injected, this treatment becomes less effective because neutralizing antibodies against the toxin protein develop; not all antibodies that develop neutralize the toxin.
+Treatments must be repeated every 3 to 4 months because the toxin's duration of activity is limited.
+Repeating injections before the 3 months have elapsed may cause antibodies against botulinum toxin to develop and thus lessen the toxin's benefit.
+In some patients, repeated injections, even with dosing intervals > 3 months, cause antibodies against the toxin to develop.
+However, not all of these antibodies neutralize botulinum toxin.

 Focal dystonias are common and usually begin during adulthood.